Automorphisms of Curves and Weierstrass semigroups for Harbater-Katz-Gabber covers: Enumerating jumps

 \subsection{Examples}

-We will give examples of curves where $m_{i_j+1}$ is a generator of the Weierstrass semigroup but $\ker \rho_{i_j} =\ker \rho_{i_j+1}$.
-In the first example ${i_j}=0$. \begin{example} Consider the Artin Schreier extension of the rational function field given by the equation
+The converse of proposition \ref{jumpsrho-gen} is wrong.
+We will give examples of curves where $m_{i+1}$, for some index $i\in \mathbb{N}\cup\{0\}$, is a generator of the Weierstrass semigroup but $i$ is not a representation jump, i.e.: $\ker \rho_{i} =\ker \rho_{i+1}$.
+In the first example provided below we can take ${i}=0$. \begin{example} Consider the Artin Schreier extension of the rational function field given by the equation